DevExpress/devextreme-documentation/api-reference/10 UI Components/dxLinearGauge/1 Configuration/size/size.md

         width: 100
     }

-You can specify custom width and height for the component:
+You can specify a custom width and height for the component:

 <table class="dx-table">
     <tr>